AbhaySM/appsmith/README.md

   <a href="https://docs.appsmith.com/">Documentation</a>
   <br>
   <br>
   Turn any datasource into an internal app in minutes.
-Appsmith lets you drag-and-drop components to build UI, write logic with JavaScript objects and connect to any API, database or GraphQL source.
+Appsmith lets you drag-and-drop components to build dashboards, write logic with JavaScript objects and connect to any API, database or GraphQL source.
   <br>
   <br><p><img src="images/integrations.png" width="50%"></p>
   <br>